franout/misc_3d_draw/README.md

-# misc_3d_draw
+# Miscellaneous 3D drawings
-A repository for miscellaneous 3D drawing
+A collection of 3D drawings printed with Anycubix Mega X printer.